CFSAN-Biostatistics/porerefiner/README.rst

 Automatic detection of runs in progress

 Sample sheet and sample tracking through the flowcell/run context, and beyond

+Schedule automatic analysis of runs and files in AWS or your HPC

 How it works
 ------------